SantoriniDave.com

 1. Aktis Art Hotel – Kos Town

-Lovely, central, waterfront boutique hotel featuring minimalist and stylish rooms and suites with bathtubs and private balconies/terraces with lovely sea and Turkish coastline views.
+Lovely, central, waterfront boutique hotel featuring minimalist and stylish rooms and suites with bathtubs and private balconies or terraces with lovely sea and Turkish coastline views.
 Suites add living rooms with sofa beds.
-Good location a short walk from the Kos Town main square, ferry port, and the harbor.
-Has no pool but guests can use the pool of the sister hotel (Kos Hotel Junior Suites) nearby.
+Excellent location a short walk from the Kos Town main square and the harbor.
+The hotel now features its own small outdoor pool, and guests still retain access to the larger pool at the sister hotel (Kos Divine Hotel & Suites) nearby.

 Beautiful, family-friendly resort 6 km from Kos Town, with a good range of elegant, tastefully decorated rooms, suites, and maisonettes featuring furnished balconies/terraces with garden/pool/sea views.
 Upgraded rooms have bathtubs, shared pools, and sofa beds depending on the category.
 Executive suites feature living rooms with sofa beds and top-end suites add private pools.
 The lovely seafront bi-level maisonettes have shared pools with private access and the presidential maisonettes have their own private pools.